What are the membership CPE requirements?

 - The materials prepared or used by the participant in conjunction with the activity, which may include any of the following:

-- The title and author of a book the member read
+- The title and author of a book that was read

-- A copy of an article the member read or the title of the article and the name of the publication in which the article appeared
+- A copy of an article that was read, or the title of the article and the name of the publication in which the article appeared

-- A program outline or handouts from an activity the member attended
+- A program outline or handouts from an activity attended

-- A link to reading, video, audio or any other online learning materials or activities the member performed or completed
+- A link to reading, video, audio or any other online learning materials or activities performed or completed

 Can I meet my CPE requirement with 100% formal or 100% informal credits?